Ajlee-BI/SAN-Parking-Vehicle-Analysis/README.md

 ## Goal of the Project

-The primary goal of this project was to **enrich the airport’s parking transaction data** with detailed vehicle information — including vehicle type, specifications, and market value — to enable **customer segmentation** based on where travelers park and what kind of cars they drive.
+The primary goal of this project was to **enrich the airport’s parking transaction data** with detailed vehicle information — including vehicle type, specifications, and market value — to enable **customer segmentation** based on where customers parked their car and what kind of car they drive.

 The project was divided into three key components: